muhammadkasimm/xformer/README.md

-## XFormer: Easier Data Transformations
+## xFormer: Easier Data Transformations

-XFormer makes data transformations easy on your cognition and hassle-free.
+xFormer makes data transformations easy on your cognition and hassle-free.

 #### Features